DerekMarcinyshyn/Avyobs/README.md

 * Twitter Bootstrap for responsive design
 * Google Maps for visuals
+* Grabs browser GeoLocation to center map
-* Allow users to submit their observations
+* Allow users to submit their weather and avalanche observations
 * Display weather around British Columbia

 ## Background